Charles-Étienne Gudin de La Sablonnière: Russian campaign and death

-On 19 August, while Gudin was visiting a religious monument on the right bank of the Dnieper with the Emperor, an aide-de-camp of Marshal Ney informed them that the latter's troops were held in check by the Russian rearguard, which was firmly entrenched on the Valutina Gora plateau.
+On 19 August, while Gudin was visiting a religious monument on the right bank of the Dnieper with the Emperor, an aide-de-camp of Marshal Ney informed them that Ney's troops were held in check by the Russian rearguard, which was firmly entrenched on the Valutina Gora plateau.
 With reinforcements being requested to take the position, Napoleon ordered Gudin to move urgently with his division to the battlefield.
-Upon his arrival, the general met with Ney and advised him to wait until the end of the envelopment manoeuvre, being conducted by Junot, before launching a new attack.
-His observations were poorly received and a lively dialogue ensued between the two men, which Gudin concluded with the reply: "you will see how my division knows how to take a position that it has been tasked with attacking."
+Upon his arrival, Gudin met with Ney and advised him to wait until the end of the envelopment manoeuvre, being conducted by Junot, before launching a new attack.
+Ney disagreed, and a lively dialogue ensued between the two men, which Gudin concluded with the reply: "you will see how my division knows how to take a position that it has been tasked with attacking."
 At the moment when the 3rd division had just knocked down the centre of the Russian column and was on the verge of capturing the enemy position, Gudin was struck by a cannonball which severed one of his legs and seriously wounded the other.
 His leg was amputated but he developed gangrene.
 Gudin died in Smolensk three days later on 22 August 1812, from wounds received at the Battle of Valutino, after having been visited by the Emperor on his deathbed.